Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 This problem was "hard to debug" because it would not appear consistently every time the shortcut was pressed.
 I had to first identify a reproducible set of steps to trigger the bug within the browser before I could begin diving into the code.

 Once I had a set of reproducible steps, it was time open up the chrome dev tools.
-The first attempt at debugging this problem was to add a couple of breakpoint in the dev tools in our **popup manager** (don't want to go into this now, but it is a singleton that controls what popups are appearing on screen) and it was clear the popup was being triggered multiple times but the source of the problem did not seem to be there.
+The first attempt at debugging this problem was to add a couple of breakpoints in the dev tools in our **popup manager** (don't want to go into this now, but it is a singleton that controls what popups are appearing on screen) and it was clear the popup was being triggered multiple times but the source of the problem did not seem to be there.
 The popup manager has some code that was meant to prevent this duplication, but it seems it was not working either.
 Although I could have solved the problem here I knew this was not the root issue, so I created a note for myself to come back and fix the popup manager issue and kept digging.

 From a call-stack within a breakpoint in the **on** callback, I could see that there were multiple calls from the "keyup" browser event.
-Opening the 'event listeners' tab in the dev tools then revealed that there were multiple "keyup" event listeners being registered from the same location in our code.
+Opening the "event listeners" tab in the dev tools then revealed that there were multiple "keyup" event listeners being registered from the same location in our code.
 Now it was time to go digging into where the "keyup" listener was registered.

 ### What I found in the existing code
-For some events, we have special setup functions that are called when the first **on** callback is registered for a specific event key.
+For some events, we have special setup functions that is called when the first **on** callback is registered for a specific event key.
 ```js
 const eventSetups = {
     'task-shortcut-pressed': () => {